 This post may contain affiliate links.
 Please read our disclosure policy.

-This single serving pumpkin pie is a perfectly portioned take on the classic fall dessert.
-Made with warm spices and creamy pumpkin filling in a buttery graham cracker crust, it’s easy to make and ideal when you want just one slice.
+This pumpkin pie for one is a single serve dessert with a creamy, spiced filling and a buttery graham cracker crust.
+A small pumpkin pie that’s easy to make and perfectly sized when you want just one slice.

 Featured Comment